JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-add-db-support.md

    spring.sql.init.mode=always
    ```

    These settings enable the database for the Spring Boot application.
    See the full list of common application properties in the [Spring documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/appendix-application-properties.html).

 ## Add messages to database via HTTP request

 You should use an HTTP client to work with previously created endpoints.
-In IntelliJ IDEA, you can use the embedded HTTP client:
+In IntelliJ IDEA, use the embedded HTTP client:

 1. Run the application.
 Once the application is up and running, you can execute POST requests to store messages in the database.
    Create the `requests.http` file and add the following HTTP requests: